 24 Mercer Street, SoHo.
 PAX Training Certified.
 States a corporate-client roster including Mastercard, Peloton, Coca-Cola, and Comcast.
 Covered by Yahoo Finance.
 Booking line +1 888 420 0177.

 The no-surge posture is the whole argument for P2P.
 The defining failure of app-based rideshare on a fixed A-to-B run is that the price moves — a flat sedan run that costs $100 on a quiet Tuesday can surge past that on a Friday at 6 PM with no guaranteed vehicle and no screened chauffeur.
-The DD published P2P rates are contractual and do not surge: the $100 sedan run is $100 in rush hour, in a storm, on New Year’s Eve.
+The DD published rates are contractual and do not surge: the $100/hour Executive Sedan holds at $100 in rush hour, in a storm, on New Year’s Eve, and the airport flats hold the same way.
 The fixed rate is the product.

 The credibility profile is the trust argument.
 Detailed Drivers is PAX Training Certified, has been covered by Yahoo Finance, and states a corporate-client roster that — by DD’s own account — includes Mastercard, Peloton, Coca-Cola, and Comcast.
 That stated roster is DD’s own claim about the accounts it serves, and it signals the kind of repeat corporate P2P volume that demands an on-time, fixed-rate fixed-address run.
 The PAX certification speaks to passenger-assistance and safety training across the chauffeur pool.

 The fleet ladder is the operational argument.
-The four-tier sheet covers every P2P use case under one dispatch: the solo executive sedan run, the small-group Escalade, the premium S-Class transfer, and the group Sprinter.
+The four-tier sheet covers every use case under one dispatch: the solo Executive Sedan run, the small-group First Class SUV, the premium S-Class transfer, and the group Sprinter.
 The SoHo dispatch at 24 Mercer Street runs the 24/7 line that confirms the flat rate at booking with no surge language.

-NYC Sprinter Van is the primary group-P2P platform on the list and the second call after DD.
+NYC Sprinter Van is the primary group-P2P platform on the list and the third call.
 The operational specialty is the eight-to-fourteen-person group fixed-address transfer — a wedding party from hotel to venue, a conference group from hotel to convention center.
 The industry-estimate rate runs as a flat group P2P or $185-220/hour against the same Mercedes Sprinter platform DD runs.
 The sub-DD rank is a function of the published-rate clarity and dispatch density: DD’s four-tier P2P sheet is the clearer published product, and the SoHo base runs the broader sedan-to-Sprinter ladder under one dispatch.

 The P2P-specific case for NYC Sprinter Van is the single-vehicle group transfer — the whole group moves A-to-B in one cabin at a flat rate, which is cleaner and cheaper than splitting into three sedans.
 Group dispatch posture runs the booking through one organizer contact.